Ozzie Albies Player Props: Braves vs. Twins

 Ozzie Albies At The Plate

-- Among qualified hitters in MLB, his batting average ranks 68th, his on-base percentage ranks 103rd, and he is 24th in the league in slugging.
+- Among the qualified hitters in MLB, his batting average ranks 67th, his on-base percentage ranks 103rd, and he is 21st in the league in slugging.

-- Albies has reached base via a hit in 51 games this season (of 78 played), and had multiple hits in 20 of those games.

-- In 21.8% of his games this year, he has hit a long ball, and 5.4% of his trips to the plate.
+- He has hit a home run in 21.5% of his games this season, and 5.4% of his trips to the plate.

-- Albies has picked up an RBI in 39.7% of his games this season, with two or more RBI in 20.5% of his games.
-He has also plated three or more runs in six contests.
+- Albies has driven home a run in 31 games this year (39.2%), including more than one RBI in 20.3% of his games and producing three or more of his team's runs on six occasions..

-- In 41.0% of his games this season, he has scored at least once.
-And he's had eight games with multiple runs (10.3%).
+- In 41.8% of his games this year, he has scored at least once.
+And he's had eight games with multiple runs (10.1%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.